loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 ### Optional: edit package.json

-{% include tip.html content= "It's a best practice to put define your build and run commands in `package.json` to standardize the commands used.
+{% include tip.html content= "It's a best practice to define your build and run commands in `package.json` to standardize the commands used.
 For a simple project like this, though it's optional.
 " %}